aaron-grau/curic/ruby/projects/chess/README.md

 class.
 Give files `snake_case` titles.

 Don't forget to keep using Git.
-Look back at
-[Friday's instructions][minesweeper] and read the Git portions again if you need a reminder.
+Look back at [Thursday's instructions][minesweeper] and read the Git portions again if you need a reminder.
 Committing and branching are important habits for any kind of software developer.